-Gross margin and income (loss) from operations - Income from operations decreased by \$32.5 million compared to the first quarter of 2015.
-Income (loss) from operations as a percentage of net sales decreased to nil in the first quarter of 2016 from 9% in the same period of 2015.
-This decrease was driven by the decline in gross margin percentage, which decreased to 13% for the first quarter of 2016 compared to 21% for the first quarter of 2015, partially offset by the positive effect of approximately \$2.5 million in savings from 2015 workforce reductions classified as part of other operating expense.
-As discussed and quantified above, our gross margin percentage decreased primarily due to the net effect of lower selling prices, lower raw material and other production costs, and higher sales and production volumes.
-We estimate that changes in currency exchange rates increased income from operations by approximately \$7 million in the first quarter of 2016 as compared to the same period in 2015, as discussed below.
+Gross margin and income from operations - Income from operations decreased by \$11.6 million compared to the first six months of 2015.
+Income from operations as a percentage of net sales decreased to 2% in the first six months of 2016 from 3% in the same period of 2015.
+This decrease was driven by the decline in gross margin, which decreased to 14% for the first six months of 2016 compared to 17% for the first six months of 2015, partially offset by the impact of the \$10.4 million second quarter 2015 workforce reduction charge classified in selling, general and administrative expense and the associated cost savings from such workforce reductions realized in the first six months of 2016 of \$5.5 million.
+As discussed and quantified above, our gross margin decreased primarily due to the net effect of lower selling prices, lower raw material and other production costs (including 2015 workforce reduction charges of \$10.7 million classified as cost of sales and the associated \$4.0 million of cost savings from such workforce reduction realized in 2016), and higher sales volumes.
+We estimate that changes in currency exchange rates increased income from operations by approximately \$11 million in the first six months of 2016 as compared to the same period in 2015.

-Other non-operating income (expense) - Interest expense increased \$.5 million, or 11%, in the first quarter of 2016 compared to the first quarter of 2015.
-We currently expect our interest expense for all of 2016 will be comparable to 2015.
-See Note 7 to our Condensed Consolidated Financial Statements.
+Other non-operating income (expense) - Interest expense increased \$1.2 million, or 13%, in the first six months of 2016 compared to 2015 primarily due to higher average debt levels in 2016.